 The NMD is happy to consider any offered donation that falls within our collecting criteria; however, our storage space is limited and there are legal and ethical considerations associated with each donation.
 In general, we collect items that relate to the dental profession, oral health, and the craniofacial complex of humans and animals.

 Please contact us for more details, but here are a few important guidelines:

 - Donations must be made by the item(s)’s legal owner.

-- Historical material with documented histories, including who produced it, who owned it, and where and when it was used are preferred.
+- Historical items with documented histories, including who made it, who used it, and where and when it was used are preferred.
 The more information you have about your donation, the better we can share its story!

-- Donations with no missing parts, in their original condition, clean, and in generally stable condition at the time of donation are preferred.
-Exceptions can sometimes be made for material not meeting these conditions, please email firstname.lastname@example.org as soon as possible before donating.
+- Donations with no missing parts, in their original condition, in working condition if possible, with manuals or other documentation, clean, and in generally stable condition at the time of donation are preferred.
+Exceptions can sometimes be made for an artifact not meeting these conditions, please email email@example.com as soon as possible before donating.